cleburn/property-analyst-pro/README.md

   - Current market position (distance from 2022 peak)
   - Confidence indicators (number of comparable listings)

 **Note:** The web app focuses on delivering fast, personalized recommendations.
-The full exploratory analysis, methodology documentation, and market trend visualizations are available in the `/notebooks` and `/visuals` folders of this repository.
+Market trend visualizations are available in the `/visuals` folder.
+Historical analysis notebooks can be found in `/archive/notebooks`.
 ---

 ## 🔍 How It Works